 Visit the Craigdarroch Castle

 The Craigdarroch Castle was once the grand estate of industrialist Robert Dunsmuir and his family.
 This 1890’s mansion is a stunning example of Victorian Era architecture.
-This now National Historic Site of Canada has been meticulously restored and is open daily for visitors.
-With its historical significance and amazing views of Victoria, a visit to Craigdarroch Castle makes our list of the top things to do in Victoria, British Columbia on an Alaskan cruise.
+Now a National Historic Site of Canada, the former home has been meticulously restored and is open daily for visitors.
+With its historical significance and amazing views of Victoria, a visit to Craigdarroch Castle makes our list of the best things to do in Victoria, BC.

-Within this 39 room and 25,000 square foot residence, the wealth of the Dunsmuir family is certainly exemplified in the furnishings, architecture, and some of the finest residential stained glass.
+Within this 25,000-square-foot residence, the wealth of the Dunsmuir family is certainly exemplified.
+Simply admire the furnishings, architecture, and stained glass across all 39 rooms.
 Take a self-guided tour to explore all the nooks and crannies and see the spectacular grand staircase.
 You can also climb the 87 steps to the tower for amazing vistas of the city.

 Audio narration is available for purchase.
 Of note, the building is not handicap accessible, and you will need to be able to climb stairs to tour all of the rooms of the house.